Volunteer a Few Hours and Make a Huge Difference!

 No one’s perfect, but you will be well-trained and there are several checks on your work.
 The tax software catches most errors, and each return is reviewed by another trained person before it is actually filed.
 As a VITA volunteer, you are protected from any liability for any mistakes you make.

 How do I get the training and take the certification tests?

-We provide in-person tax training for all potential volunteers.
+We provide tax training for all potential volunteers.
 You can also use the IRS Link and Learn site (apps.irs.gov/app/vita/) to study online whenever you like.
-You must be certified by the IRS at the Advanced level to be a Preparer or Quality Reviewer, which involves passing a test online either during training or on your own time.
-Greeters and Guides only need to pass an ethics test.

 How much time am I expected to volunteer?

-Volunteer Tax Preparers and Quality Reviewers are asked to commit at least 10 hours a month for the three-month tax season (30 hours total, mid-January to mid-April), and most volunteer one or two sessions a week (three to four hours each).
-You can be flexible and volunteer at different sites as your schedule permits.
-You can sign up for the shifts and locations that are most convenient.
-Greeters and Guides are asked to work in three to four hour shifts, for at least four shifts over the season.
+Volunteer Tax Preparers are asked to commit at least one 4 hour shift a week for the three-month tax season.
+You can sign up for the shifts that are most convenient for you.
+Greeters are asked to work in three to four hour shifts, for at least four shifts over the season.

 How long does it take to prepare a return?